1221303400/TT4L_G01_PF_Assignment/README.md

 3) Enter the following command to compile the source file using g++:
     " g++ -o 'name-you-want-to-give' main.cpp "
     We recommend No spaces in the name of the compiled programme.
-4) Enter ".\'name-of-compiled-programme' in the terminal and the game should start.
+4) Enter ".\name-of-compiled-programme in the terminal and the game should start.

 ## User Manual